fum-cs/machine-learning/_sources/Kernel-Trick.md

 The **Kernel Method** (often called the **Kernel Trick**) provides a powerful way to apply linear algorithms to non-linear data.
 The core idea is to map the data into a higher-dimensional **feature space** ($\mathcal{F}$) where the data becomes linearly separable or easier to model linearly.
 The "trick" is that this mapping can be done *implicitly* using a **kernel function**, without ever needing to explicitly compute the coordinates of the data points in the high-dimensional (and potentially infinite-dimensional) feature space.
 This avoids the computational burden associated with explicit mapping.

+> **Note:** Kernel trick, which is also known as *[kernel method](https://en.wikipedia.org/wiki/Kernel_method)* or *kernel machines* are a class of algorithms for pattern analysis, where involve using linear classifiers to solve nonlinear problems.
+These methods are different from *[kernelization](https://en.wikipedia.org/wiki/Kernelization)*, that is a technique for designing efficient algorithms that achieve their efficiency by a preprocessing stage in which inputs to the algorithm are replaced by a smaller input, called a "kernel".

 ## 2. Limitations of Linear Models

 Consider a binary classification problem.
 A linear model attempts to find a **hyperplane** to separate the data points belonging to different classes.